lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ## Simple Summary

-This proposal introduces a Key Delegation Framework (KDF) and adopts it across Lido's Oracle and DSM stacks:
+This proposal introduces an Execution Delegation Framework (EDF) and adopts it across Lido's Oracle and DSM stacks:

-1. **Key Delegation Framework (KDF)** — a general-purpose delegation mechanism for permissioned roles, intended as protocol-recommended infrastructure for off-chain components and broader usage.
+1. **Execution Delegation Framework (EDF)** — a general-purpose delegation mechanism for permissioned roles, intended as protocol-recommended infrastructure for off-chain components and broader usage.
 The protocol grants a permission once to a delegation contract; that contract's owner then chooses and rotates the active hot signing key freely, without a governance vote — a compromised key can be de-authorized by its owner immediately, and a replacement becomes effective after a safety cooldown.
-2. **KDF adoption within Oracle and DSM scope** — specifies the concrete off-chain and on-chain changes required to adopt KDF across [Lido Oracle](https://docs.lido.fi/holders/lido-oracle) and [Lido Council Daemon](https://docs.lido.fi/holders/lido-council-daemon).
+2. **EDF adoption within Oracle and DSM scope** — specifies the concrete off-chain and on-chain changes required to adopt EDF across [Lido Oracle](https://docs.lido.fi/holders/lido-oracle) and [Lido Council Daemon](https://docs.lido.fi/holders/lido-council-daemon).

 ## Abstract

-We propose to standardize the Key Delegation Framework (KDF): a protocol-wide mechanism for delegating the operational keys of permissioned actors.
+We propose to standardize the Execution Delegation Framework (EDF): a protocol-wide mechanism for delegating the operational keys of permissioned actors.
 It targets the protocol's off-chain components first, but is suitable for any role whose permissions are exercised by an operator-held key.
-KDF inserts a factory-deployed, per-entity delegation contract between the protocol and each operator's hot key: governance grants permissions to the delegation contract, while the operator's cold key or multisig controls which hot key is active.
+EDF inserts a factory-deployed, per-entity delegation contract between the protocol and each operator's hot key: governance grants permissions to the delegation contract, while the operator's cold key or multisig controls which hot key is active.
 The cold key can de-authorize a compromised hot key immediately and bring a replacement after a short safety cooldown or, if the cold key itself is compromised, irreversibly lock the contract.
 Oracle and Council operators are the first adopters, so that the response to a key compromise can be measured in minutes rather than the ~10 days a governance vote requires today.
-Beyond incident response, periodic hot-key rotation is itself a valuable security practice, and KDF makes it routine.
+Beyond incident response, periodic hot-key rotation is itself a valuable security practice, and EDF makes it routine.

 Concretely, we propose to deploy a new `DelegationFactory` / `DelegationContract` system (repository: [`lidofinance/delegation-execution-authority`](https://github.com/lidofinance/delegation-execution-authority)), and targeted updates to the [`lido-oracle`](https://github.com/lidofinance/lido-oracle) daemon and [`DepositSecurityModule`](https://docs.lido.fi/contracts/deposit-security-module).
 The adoption scope specifies the integration points: the `lido-oracle` daemon gains delegation support via a `DELEGATION_CONTRACT_ADDRESS` environment variable, and the `DepositSecurityModule` is updated to verify guardian signatures with a standard ERC-1271 check against the guardian's `DelegationContract` (which implements `isValidSignature`), enabling council members to operate behind delegation contracts.
 Adoption is mandatory for these roles; a coordinated migration process is defined for existing Oracle and DSM operators to onboard to the new model without service interruption.